 - People on similar paths.
 Trade notes and help each other out.

 If you’re active on Twitter or LinkedIn, take the next step to connect with people away from those platforms.
+An in-person or virtual chat will create a much stronger connection.

 And, of course, it never hurts to ask for referrals.
 If “Bob” is a second-degree connection you’d like to meet, and the person between you and Bob trusts you and your work, go ahead and ask for an introduction.
 Just be careful not to abuse this – you don’t want to be the person who’s always asking for favors and never giving.
 That’s how you shrink a network, not grow it.